leifbr/f5certlabs/docs/class2/module02/lab1.rst

 Browse to **https://10.1.10.115/** scroll and select **Display Cookie** in the **HTTP Request and Response Information** section on the web page.

 *Q6.
-What node do the pictures come from?
+What nodes do the pictures come from?
 What is the name of the cookie inserted begin with?*

 Assign the **secure\_pool** to the **secure\_vs** once again.
 Browse to